 Sometimes you must add ‘positive’ environmental impact to your LCA.
 Some examples of positive impact include forms of carbon removal, modeling End-of-Life and Module D (loads & benefits beyond the system boundaries), or biogenic content in materials.
 One approach to model these forms of positive impact is to attribute a negative amount in the property field (Figure 3).

-Figure 3: Modeling positive impact through attributing properties in Mobius.
+Figure 3: Modeling positive impact with properties in Mobius.

 Video tutorial